Resource Pools

 This query option can also be appended when using the Query API.

-It is possible to configure different pools for a related org, project, or table, or within an executed query.
+It is possible to configure different pools for a related org, project, or table, or in an executed query.
 In the event of a conflict, the order of settings precedence from highest priority to lowest priority is:

 Level |